lapidesd/RationalMethod_RunoffCoefficient/README.md

 # RationalMethod_RunoffCoefficient

+Dana Lapides [1], Anneliese Sytsma [2], and Sally Thompson [3,4]

+[1] Department of Earth and Planetary Science, University of California, Berkeley

+[2] Department of Environmental Design, University of California, Berkeley

+[3] Department of Civil and Environmental Engineering, University of California, Berkeley

+[4] Department of Environmental Engineering, University of Western Australia

 Supplementary data and code: Constraints on the validity of the Rational Method for identifying peak discharge on pervious hillslopes under idealized runoff generation conditions

 [![DOI](https://zenodo.org/badge/255982403.svg)](https://zenodo.org/badge/latestdoi/255982403)